• Skip to primary navigation

 Or even how long it would take you to bake a loaf of bread.
 Most people would rather spend $3.00 for a loaf of bread than spend 2-3 hours making that same loaf.

 The same is true for learning Spanish.
 You can find a language partner and practice Spanish for free.
 However, that same partner will want something in exchange, generally, to practice English for free.
-So for every 30 minutes you receive of free Spanish conversation and learning with your partner, you will need to give 30 minutes of free English teaching to that partner.
+So, for every 30 minutes you receive of free Spanish conversation and learning with your partner, you will need to give 30 minutes of free English teaching to that partner.

 What if instead you paid someone $10 for an hour of one-on-one tutoring?
 In that same 60 minutes, you will receive 60 minutes of Spanish learning from a trained professional.
 Compare that to the 30 minutes of learning you receive for free with a language partner, most likely an amateur who knows nothing of teaching techniques or which things to teach first.

 I just watched a great movie called In Time with Justin Timberlake.
 He lives in a world where everyone has a clock on their arm, counting down to zero.
 When your clock runs out of time you “time out” or die.
 You do things to add time to your clock, such as work at a job or steal.
-However, anything you want is paid for with time instead of dollars.
+However, anything you want is paid for in time instead of dollars.
 A phone call?
-That costs one minute off your life clock.
+That takes one minute off your life clock.
 A coffee?
 Four minutes.
 A bus ride?
 Two hours.

 While this concept may seem strange, think about our free language partner example versus a paid tutor above?
 In both cases you spend 60 minutes of your life, however in one case you learn Spanish for 60 minutes while in the other, for only 30 minutes.
 In effect, you are trading your time for a service.